A guide to launching a domiciliary care agency

 Click the following link to apply for your DBS check: https://cqc.disclosures.co.uk/

-- Once you have received the green copy of your DBS and fulfilled the above, you are ready to submit your application.
-It should be sent by email, but post is also acceptable.
+- Once you have received your CQC-countersigned DBS and fulfilled the above, you are ready to submit your It should be sent by email, alongside all the supporting documentation.

 The CQC provide a useful webpage which highlights the most common errors found in applications.
-Read this list and ensure that you don’t make these mistakes, as it will only delay your application and the start of your business:
+Read this list and ensure that you do not make these mistakes, as it will only delay your application and the start of your business:

 Qualifications & Training

-All care professionals must satisfy the CQC’s requirement that “care providers show that that they are complying with the relevant regulations covering staff competence and training”.
-This means that all care staff must have completed the Common Inductions Standards (CIS), which are applicable to the adult social care sector.
+All care professionals must satisfy the CQC’s requirement that “care providers show that they are complying with the relevant regulations covering staff competence and training”.
+This means that all care staff must have completed the Care Certificate which is applicable to the adult social care sector.
 These standards must also be completed within 12 weeks of commencing employment.

 The current qualification which the Registered Manager should possess is the QCF Level 5 Diploma in Leadership for Health and Social Care, choosing one of the following pathways: